Extending Default Prescription Length to Increase Statin Medication Adherence

 Intervention

-With support from the Nudge Unit, a team of researchers at the University of Pennsylvania tested whether a simple change in the electronic health record could improve statin medication adherence.
+With support from the Nudge Unit, a team of researchers at the University of Pennsylvania tested whether a simple change in the electronic health record could improve statin prescribing behavior.
 The change involved switching the system default for statin prescribing to a 90-day supply with three refills unless the provider opted out.

 Impact

-A pilot study showed that the rate of prescriptions for 90 days rose to 90 percent with the default in place, compared to 71 percent before the intervention.
-The new default also eliminated an equity gap: patients who were Black, on Medicaid, or lived in lower income zip codes were less likely to be prescribed a 90-day statin supply in the pre-intervention period but not while the 90-day default was active.
+With the default in place, statin prescriptions for a 90-day supply rose to 92 percent – a 20 percentage point jump.
+The new default also eliminated an equity gap: Patients who were Black, on Medicaid, or lived in lower-income zip codes were less likely to be prescribed a 90-day statin supply in the pre-intervention period but not while the 90-day default was active.
+For Hispanic patients, the gap was reduced by more than half.